smitchell556/smitchell556.github.io/docs/index.rst

 July 2016 - Present

-* Make full stack web applications using Flask, uWSGI, and NGINX, that allow users to interact with the file system and track customers and machine parts.
+* Make full stack web applications using Flask, uWSGI, and NGINX, that focus on interactions with the file system and storing client data and inventory.
 * Write Python scripts on an as needed basis.

 Dartmouth-Hitchcock